 For one, pet insurance may cover a portion or all of the surgery, depending on your plan.
 You can also look into payment plans with your vet or seek third-party options, like Care Credit.

 It may also be worthwhile to call around to a number of different veterinary offices so you can compare prices.
+However, because you may need a specialist, this isn’t always easy, and you may have relatively few veterinarians to choose from in your area.

 Don’t forget to consider veterinary schools, either — sometimes they offer services at reduced costs.